A "Bash" is a crushing blow.

 To learn more about the actions we're taking, as well as ways you can support and continue to learn, please click here.

 We think an acknowledgement is important and needed.
 But there’s much more that needs to be done to further Truth and Reconciliation.
-This is a small step of where we need to be going.
+This is a small step.
 It’s not reconciliation or healing.
 It’s an acknowledgement to continue the dialogue, continue learning, and continue to work towards where we need to go.

 We’d like to thank past company members John Wamsley and Nick Nahwegahbow for their work in helping us develop this acknowledgement as well as compiling the resources.